 To place this in context this is more than the combined land mass of The Netherlands, Belgium and France.

 This world first Absa Xplore Empty Quarter Expedition falls under the NPO Mountain Heights which was set up by South African entrepreneur, recovered addict and team member, Marco Broccardo.

-Through Mountain Heights and its initiatives, Broccardo aims to increase awareness regarding the severity of drug addiction in South Africa today and to ultimately realise the vision of giving hope to the addicted.
+Through Mountain Heights and its initiatives, Alex Harris aims to increase awareness regarding the severity of drug addiction in South Africa today and to ultimately realise the vision of giving hope to the addicted.

 Broccardo says: “Mountain Heights is a mechanism to effect change.
 Whether it is through this expedition, the 7 Summit Challenge or any of its other initiatives the message is ultimately the same.
 Reaching and achieving such goals demonstrates to those battling addiction that anything that you put your mind and body to can be achieved.
 We aim to bring hope to those who need it most.”